pursuit-curriculum/unit-front-end-web-development/intro-to-dom/lesson-notes/readme.md

 ![Image showing a completed dog tutorial.](../assets/completed-dog-tutorial.png)

-### Nameplate
+## Nameplate

-Go to the nameplate page on the website.
-Replace "Your Name" with your actual name and input your birthday.
+Go to the nameplate page on the websiyour appace "Your Name" with your actual name and input your birthday.
 (Don't worry, no one else will look at this.)

-## Guiding questions
+### Set up

 - Connect the `script.js` file to the `index.html` page by adding a `script` element.
 What attributes are needed on the `script` element to do this?